What is a land speed vehicle?

-Eagle Works plans to build a class one electric vehicle.
-Land speed vehicles run on a course of 1 km to 5,000 km.
-Eagle Works plans to run on the 7 mile course and the goal is to set a class E-1 record at a speed of 250 MPH.
+Eagle Works plans to build a class two electric vehicle and plans to run under The Southern California Timing Association (SCTA) regulations and set a class E-2 record at a speed of 250 MPH.
 The course will include a two miles to accelerate up to speed, three one-mile flying starts, and two miles to decelerate.
 The plan for the project is to have a completed vehicle in two years.
 The Eagle Works land speed vehicle will be completely designed and constructed by students, advised by Professor of Mechanical Engineering, Dr. Mike Fabian, with the assistance of Jim Weber, the university's Engineering Lab Technician.

 What is a Land Speed Record?

 A land speed record is the highest speed achieved by a wheeled vehicle on land over a course of fixed length with an average calculated over two runs, commonly known as "passes".
 The two runs must be in opposite directions and completed within one hour.
 In order to mark a new record, the previous record must be broken by at least one percent.

 Where are land speed vehicles raced?

 On the West Coast, Eagle Works has two main locations as options for land speed vehicle races.
 The two options are either the Bonneville Salt Flats in Utah or the El Mirage Dry Lakes in Southern California.
 Eagle Works plans on running the vehicle at the Bonneville Salt Flats.